ts-delight/pipe.macro/README.md

 ## Why ?

 1. Left-to-right (or top-to-bottom) logic flow is more readable.
-2. It is nice being able to compose much of logic over expressions as opposed to a ton of intermediate variables.
+2. It is nice being able to compose much of logic through expressions (as opposed to a ton of intermediate variables).

 This plugin may become obsolete once [pipeline-proposal](https://github.com/tc39/proposal-pipeline-operator/) become supported by typescript ([Relevant issue](https://github.com/microsoft/TypeScript/issues/17718)).
 If you don't care about type checking, then you can try out [this babel-plugin](https://babeljs.io/docs/en/babel-plugin-proposal-pipeline-operator).